-This is a perennial topic for the staff room or playground duty and this week many a veteran was predicting that the sting winds brought by storm Doris would lead to some challenging behaviour.
+This is a perennial topic for the staff room or playground duty.
+As Storm Doris approached the UK many a veteran teacher was predicting that the strong winds would lead to some challenging behaviour.

 But is there any evidence that high winds do affect children’s behaviour?
 I’ve often wondered and a took the opportunity to collect some data on wind speed (published by the nearest weather station) and the behaviour incidents logged at our school over the last two school weeks, one of which featured lower wind speeds, the other higher speeds as Doris passed over the UK.

-I’m not sure what that shows, and it isn’t a lot of data, but It doesn’t look like any kind of convincing correlation.
-On the other hand it isn’t a precise measure (‘incident’ covers everything from homework not handed in to having to be removed from a lesson).
+I’m not sure exactly what that shows, it isn’t a lot of data, and it isn’t a precise measure of misbehaviour (‘incident’ covers everything from homework not handed in to having to be removed from a lesson), but it doesn’t look like any kind of convincing correlation.
 Another interesting point is the positive side of behaviour – we gave out 12% more achievement points in the Doris week than when wind speeds were low.
-As for every week the, the number of achievements recorded exceeded the behaviour incidents, with teachers giving out over ten times as many positive achievement points as negative behaviour ones.
+As for every week in school, the number of achievements recorded far exceeded the behaviour incidents, with teachers giving out over ten times as many positive achievement points as negative behaviour ones.

 In Oxford we were only on the southern edge of the storm, maybe the effect would be greater further north.
 Anyone want to share some data?